 Explore AT Device Databases

-AbleData provides objective information on assistive technology and rehabilitation equipment available from domestic and international sources to consumers, organizations, professionals, and caregivers within the United States.
+AbleData provides objective information on assistive technology and rehabilitation equipment to consumers, organizations, professionals, and caregivers.
 The AbleData database contains information on more than 40,000 commercially produced and custom-made assistive devices.
-All of the project’s resources are available free of charge on its website.
-Requests for information are answered via telephone, mail, electronic communications, or in person.

 The AgrAbility Toolbox: Agricultural Tools, Equipment, Machinery & Buildings for Farmers and Ranchers with Physical Disabilities is a resource that contains assistive technology solutions for farmers, ranchers, and other agricultural workers with disabilities.